Rely on this playlist to help you start your online Pride party.

-From executive producer Laverne Cox, this documentary is an in-depth look at Hollywood’s depiction of transgender people in film and TV and how those stories have impacted transgender lives and American culture.
+From executive producer Laverne Cox, this documentary is an in-depth look at Hollywood’s depiction of transgender people in film and TV.
+Disclosure really highlights how those stories have impacted transgender lives and American culture.

 Pose (not available in Canada)

-This drama about New York’s underground ball culture in the 80s and 90s features the largest cast of transgender actors in series regular roles and the largest recurring cast of LGBTQ actors ever for a scripted series.
+This drama about New York’s underground ball culture in the 80s and 90s is unlike anything else on TV.
+It features the largest cast of transgender actors in regular roles and the largest recurring cast of LGBTQ actors ever for a scripted series.

-Activist and domestic violence counselor Victoria Cruz investigates the mysterious 1992 death of Marsha P. Johnson, the black gay rights activist and leader in the Stonewall uprising of 1969.
+Activist and domestic-violence counsellor, Victoria Cruz, investigates the mysterious 1992 death of Marsha P. Johnson.
+She was the Black gay-rights activist and leader in the Stonewall uprising of 1969.

-Although this endearing coming of age story set in 1996 was canceled after just one season, its humor and heart endure.
-At the center of the story is Kate Messner, a high school student and the principal’s daughter who begins questioning her sexuality.
+This endearing series set in 1996 was canceled after just one season, but its humor and heart endure.
+At the center of the story is Kate Messner, a high-school student who begins questioning her sexuality.

 One Day at a Time (Seasons 1 – 3)

-While Justina Machado stars as Penelope Alvarez in this series, one of its most impactful storylines revolves around Elena, played by Isabella Gomez … from coming out as a lesbian to her first serious relationship with her non-binary partner, Syd.
-The first three seasons are still available on Netflix following its cancellation, but it was given new life on PopTV.
+One Day at a Time deals with several pressing topics over its four seasons.
+One of its most impactful storylines revolves around Elena (Isabella Gomez).
+She comes out as a lesbian and has her first serious relationship with her non-binary partner, Syd.
+The first three seasons are still available on Netflix following the series’ cancellation, but PopTV has given it new life.